cronomantic/ChooseYourDestiny/MANUAL_en.md

 - The `examples\Golden_Axe_select_character` folder teaches you about the `FILLATTR` and `CHOOSE IF CHANGED...` commands.
 The `IMAGES` subfolder contains test images.

 - The `examples\windows` folder contains a simple example that illustrates the use of the `WINDOW` command.

+- In the `examples\SCUMM_16` folder, there's an example of a SCUMM-style menu for creating such an adventure.
+And in the `examples\delerict` folder, there's the skeleton of a more complete adventure, including object and location handling logic.

 A TAP file with the compiled result is included in each directory so you can test them live on an emulator.